Perceptual error optimization for Monte Carlo rendering: Results

 \subsection{Rendering comparisons}

 \Paragraph{All methods}

-In~\cref{fig:staircase-all-methods}, we perform an equal-sample comparison of all methods. \Vertical methods select one of the 4 input samples per pixel; \horizontal methods are fed a 2-spp average for every pixel, and another 2\,spp are used to render the final image after optimization.
+\Cref{fig:staircase-all-methods} shows an equal-sample comparison of all methods. \Vertical methods select one of the 4 input samples per pixel; \horizontal methods are fed a 2-spp average for every pixel, and another 2\,spp are used to render the final image after optimization.
 Our methods consistently perform best visually, with the \vertical iterative minimization achieving the lowest perceptual error, as corroborated by the HDR-VDP-2 detection maps.
-Error diffusion is not far behind in quality and is the fastest of all methods.
-Dithering is similar to \citeauthor{Heitz2019}'s histogram method but yields a notably better result thanks to using a superior surrogate and applying the dithering as in the classical multitone halftoning setting (see \cref{sec:Aposteriori}).
-Horizontal methods perform worse due to noisier input data (half spp) and worse surrogates derived from it, and also mispredictions (which necessitate re-rendering).
+Error diffusion is not far behind in quality and is the fastest of all methods along with dithering.
+The latter is similar to \citeauthor{Heitz2019}'s histogram method but yields a notably better result thanks to using a superior surrogate and performing the thresholding as in the classical halftoning setting (see \cref{sec:Aposteriori}). \Horizontal methods perform worse due to noisier input data (half spp) and worse surrogates derived from it, and also mispredictions (which necessitate re-rendering).
 Ours still uses a better surrogate than \citeauthor{Heitz2019}'s permutation and is also able to better fit to it.
-Notice the low fidelity of the 4-spp average image compared to our vertical methods', even though the latter retain only one of the four input samples for every pixel.
+Notice the low fidelity of the 4-spp average image compared to our \vertical methods', even though the latter retain only one of the four input samples for every pixel.

 \Paragraph{\Vertical methods}